The Second Advent of the Messiah and the Resurrection

 A) EVENTS IN RELATION TO THE RIGHTEOUS AT THE SECOND COMING OF CHRIST

-2. The saints that will be living at the time of the Second Advent will be translated from a corruptible or mortal nature to an immortal one (1 Corinthians 15:52-54).
+1. The saints who have fallen asleep in Jesus are resurrected with immortal bodies (2.
+The saints that will be living at the time of the Second Advent will be translated from a corruptible or mortal nature to an immortal one (

 B) EVENTS IN RELATION TO THE WICKED AT THE SECOND COMING OF CHRIST

 1. The wicked dead do not resurrect from the dead.
-It is only a few who are raised to life for a short space of time just to behold the glory of the Son of God (Matthew 26:62-64; Revelation 1:7).
-This is the special resurrection.
+It is only a few who are raised to life for a short space of time just to behold the glory of the Son of God (2.
+The wicked that will be living at the time of Christ's Second Coming will be killed by the overpowering glory that will enshroud the Saviour (

 Friends, with this order of events at our fingertips, I believe we are ready to zoom into our next study on the millennium.